sebtell/Prion-in-solvents-2023/README.md

 scrub nvt/npt?

-create simulation run

-write README when relevant
+write README's

 write better description

-acknowledge the original jupyter notebook
+acknowledge the original jupyter notebook, link to acpype and gromacs

 add a file in solvent creation with the [atomtypes] and posres